Underwater sites that are too magical to be real

 Dos Ojos, México

 Scuba divers flock to this underwater cave.
-It was was created over 6,500 years ago and has over 300 miles of connected passageways.
+It was created over 6,500 years ago and has over 300 miles of connected passageways.

 Christ of the Abyss, Italy